DataONEorg/Education/_lessons/lessons/08_citation/index.md

  * Use standardized keywords to describe your data
     * Biocomplexity Thesaurus (USGS)
     * Global Change Master Directory (NASA)
- * Use a persistent identifier such as DOI or ARK
+ * Use a persistent identifier such as DOI or ARK]

 ---

 ## Best Practices to Support Data Citation, continued

-* Work with journal publishers and data repositories to archive data during the publication process
+.full-width[* Work with journal publishers and data repositories to archive data during the publication process
  * Allows information about how to access your data set to be published with your article
    * Note: Data repositories typically offer to embargo archived data for a pre-determined time period after publication
  * Allows article citation/DOI to be included with archived data set